 WildFly 9 is based on the latest release of IronJacamar which contains several enhancements.
 One of these, is the capability to detect Connection leaks in your applications.
 Let’s see how to get to grips with it.

 In order to detect Connection leaks you have to add a couple of properties to your startup script.
-Under windows:
+When using Windows:

 set "JAVA_OPTS=%JAVA_OPTS% -Dironjacamar.mcp=org.jboss.jca.core.connectionmanager.pool.mcp.LeakDumperManagedConnectionPool -Dironjacamar.leaklog=leaks.txt"